TXLuong/Design-pattern-golang/behavioral/strategy-pattern/Readme.md

-When to use :
+## When to Use

- - You have many different variants of an algorithm
+- You have many different variants of an algorithm.
- - You want to isolate business logic of a class from the implementations details of algorithms that may not be important in the invoker class
+- You want to isolate the business logic of a class from the implementation details of algorithms that are not important to the invoker class.
- - You have massive conditional statement that switches between differentvairants of the same algorithm How to implement :
+- You have massive conditional statements that switch between different variants of the same algorithm.

+## How to Implement

- - Detect an algorithm that's prone to frequent changes.
+- Detect an algorithm that is prone to frequent changes.
- - Declare interface which is common for all variants fo the algorithm
+- Declare an interface that is common to all variants of the algorithm.
- - Implement the interface in all variants of algorithm
+- Implement the interface in all algorithm variants.
- - Clients need to associate it as what they want to behave
+- Clients associate the desired variant to define the behavior they want.

-Pros:
+## Pros

- - Swap inside object at runtime
+- Algorithms can be swapped inside the object at runtime.
- - Isolate variants
+- Variants are isolated from each other.
- - Open/close principal.You create new strategies
+- Follows the Open/Closed Principle: you can create new strategies without modifying existing code.

-Cons:
+## Cons

- - You have just a couple of viriants of algorithm
+- Overkill when you only have a couple of algorithm variants.
- - Clients need to select a proper vairant when using
+- Clients must select the appropriate variant when using the algorithm.
- - Lots of programing language now support functional programming, we can pass function as param then this strategy maybe not nessesary anymore
+- Many programming languages now support functional programming; passing functions as parameters can sometimes replace the need for this pattern.